charliecalvert/CloudNotes/Assignments/BrowserAccounts.md

 The goal of this assignment is to be sure you know how to log into Firefox and Chrome on Windows, Linux, and a mobile device.

 This assignment, like the one's on using Google Drive and OneDrive, is deceptive.
 We think we know how to use these tools, but in truth there is more here than first meets the eye.

+The key take away from the assignment is this: "As we learn to use mobile devices, we have to learn to move our operation from our PC desktop to the cloud.
+If we log into our browsers they provide the ability to sync information across machines.
+This is not a minor point.
+It is important.
+Our focus is now switching from the PC desktop to the Chrome Browser or the Firefox Browser or the Microsoft browser.
+The desktop is not our home, the browser is our home.
+But the browser won't really be our home until we learn how to log into our browser accounts on multiple machines."

+This is an important assignment.
+If we open browsers, and don't sign in, then we aren't really understanding how the world of modern computing works.
+Browsers are now more than just another application on the desktop.
+I believe they have a centrally important role to play on PC's, tablets, Phones, and other mobile devices.
+Furthermore, our cloud based accounts, particularly our Google, Firefox or Microsoft accounts, are more than just a nicety.
+They are important, and they play an important role in the experience we have inside those company's respective browsers.

 We live in our browsers, so knowing how to use them both on the desktop and on your phone is crucial.
 (Confession: I learned quite a bit about Chrome and Firefox while working on this assignment.)